-One of the many reasons why strategies fail is that strategic planning separated from the rest of the function of the organisation.
+One of the many reasons why strategies fail is that strategic planning is separated from the rest of the function of the organisation.
 (See 6 reasons why strategies fail in implementation for more insight.)
 A handful of executives retreat from the organisation to draft a plan.
 This spends the year safely on their shelves until they repeat the process a year later.

 The Strategic Learning Cycle embeds strategic planning in the executive process.
 This ensures that it has an ongoing impact on all decisions at all levels within the organisation.